CarlosjVar/University-Databases2-Project2/SetupCommands_Jorge.md

 This readme helps you to perform the intended labs in classroom regarding topics such as mapreduce with hadoop, hive, spark and kafka.

 ### docker related

+Everytime you rerun the preexisting hadoopserver container you must run the `./start.sh` command.

 Build the image, create an internal network and run the image using a local volumen path to share files and jars from the host computer
 ```